antonDedyaev/trainee-layout-project_1/README.md

 # trainee-layout-project_1

-My 1st layout for trainee position at Hotels.ru
+This is my 1st layout design assignment for trainee position at Hotels.ru